Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 What if there's a France train strike?

-Yes, the dreaded train strikes.
-They're a fact of life but they don't have to be as problematic as they are made out to be.
-You are not powerless in the face of striking trains: there is plenty you can do to minimize your travel by train in France, even if workers do decide to walk off the job during your holidays.
+Strikes a fact of life but they don't have to be as problematic as they sound.
+You are not powerless in the face of striking trains: there is plenty you can do to minimize your headaches if you travel by train in France, even if workers do decide to walk off the job during your holidays.

 Find out about strikes ahead of time